oyanzhi/tp/docs/DeveloperGuide.md

 1. The user <u>searches for the client to edit by their name (UC01)</u> to view their given index.
 2. The user selects the option to edit the client by their index, and enters one or more updated fields.
 3. FinHub validates the updated data.
-4. FinHub displays a success message. <br>
+4. FinHub displays a success message.

     Use case ends.

 **Extensions**